 Questions Raised over Ancient German Dinosaurs

-A palaeontological storm is brewing in Germany over controversial body and trace fossils that if interpreted as dinosaur remains would have huge significance in terms of the origin of these creatures.
+A palaeontological storm is brewing in Germany over controversial body and trace fossils that if interpreted as dinosaur remains would have huge significance in terms of the origin of these creatures, the German dinosaur discovery has certainly attracted huge interest.
 A number of fossilised bones and an ancient set of footprints unearthed in a quarry near Bernberg, a small town in the eastern German state of Saxony-Anhalt, if confirmed as belonging to dinosaurs would put back the evolution of dinosaurs by 10 million years or more.

 An article was written on the discoveries in August, to read this article: New Clues to Origins of Dinosaurs Unearthed.